Jungian and Post-Jungian Clinical Concepts

 The course fee includes the webinars, all course materials and access to the student forum.

 In terms of time: you will need a total of eight to twelve hours per month.
 With the exception of the webinar, which happens at a fixed time – once a month on a Saturday – all studying can be done in your own time.
-As mentioned, the webinar is also recorded, should you be unable to make the live broadcast.
+The webinar is also recorded, should you be unable to make the live broadcast.
 The fifteen modules include a one month break in December, 2018.

 A Certificate of Completion is issued on the successful completion of the course.